-Since there are many health benefits of raw honey, I recommend adding it your diet and, ideally, replacing refined sugar with honey.
+Since there are many health benefits of raw honey, I recommend adding it your diet and, ideally, replacing refined sugar with honey (or maple syrup).
 Although, I don’t recommend eating too much honey either because it will still elevate your blood sugar.

 There are many ways to add honey to your diet.
-Among other natural sweeteners, I like to add it to my smoothies, to my cereal, to my tea (this cinnamon tea tastes amazing) and to my coffee (although sometimes I use stevia in my tea).
+Among other natural sweeteners, I like to add it to smoothies, to cereal, to tea (this cinnamon tea tastes amazing) and to my coffee; sometimes I use stevia in my tea.

 Baking with honey